Giuseppe Conte: President of the Five Star Movement

 On 13 July 2022, Conte announced that the M5S would revoke its support to the national unity government of Mario Draghi regarding the so-called decreto aiuti, a decree on economic stimulus to contrast the ongoing energy crisis, opening a political crisis within the majority.
 On the following day, the M5S abstained, not voting the confidence vote to the government, and Draghi, despite having largely won the vote, officially resigned as prime minister; however, the resignation was rejected by president Sergio Mattarella.
 On 21 July, Draghi resigned again after a new confidence vote in the Senate failed to pass with an absolute majority, following the defections of M5S, Lega, and Forza Italia; President Mattarella accepted Draghi's resignation and asked Draghi to remain in place to handle current affairs.
 A snap election was called for 25 September 2022.

-In the election, Conte's M5S run alone and gained 15.4% of votes, being the third most-voted party.
+In the election, Conte's M5S ran alone and gained 15.4% of the votes, being the third most-voted party.
 However, it was able to elect only 52 deputies and 28 senators.
 Conte was elected to the Chamber of Deputies for the multi-member constituency of Lombardy 1.